tomr-ninja/di/README.md

-# **indi**: simple lazy initializer
+# **indi**: simple initialization optimizer

 Parallelize initialization of your dependencies with ease.

 ## The problem

-Imagine you have a giant application that access same stateful resources in different places.
+Imagine you have a big application that access same stateful resources in different places.
 You write something like this (go style!):

 ```go